On the gravitational diagram technique in the discrete setup: Introduction

 The RC strategy implies taking into account all simplicial structures.
 This, in particular, would restore the symmetry broken by the choice of lattice axes.
 The diffeomorphism symmetry is preserved in the leading order over metric variations from 4-simplex to 4-simplex (or from site to site) in configurations in which such metric variations are small (that is, in configurations close to the continuum spacetime).
 This means the appearance of sets of infinite measure of physically almost equivalent configurations.
 Since the diffeomorphism symmetry is still broken by discreteness, we cannot simply fix the gauge to eliminate multiple counting by introducing a delta function, as this would mean canceling some physical degrees of freedom.
 Therefore, for the discrete case, it is more expedient not to fix the gauge conditions, but to average over some neighborhood of such conditions, introducing a term whose gauge non-invariance manifests itself here in the leading order in metric variations.
 In fact, such a relevant term turns out to be close to the usual continuum term corresponding to averaging in the vicinity of the de Donder-Fock gauge.

 As mentioned above, $\eta$ should be a large parameter.
 It is not a priori obvious that the perturbative expansion will not contain increasing powers of $\eta$.
-We have seen here that this is indeed the case, but only if the initial point of the perturbative expansion is chosen close enough to the maximum point of the measure.
+We will see that this is indeed the case, but only if the initial point of the perturbative expansion is chosen close enough to the maximum point of the measure.

 And this can serve as a dynamic substantiation of the choice of the initial point of the expansion in the vicinity of the maximum point of the measure.